Noah James

-Noah Paul James (born 14 February 2001) is an Australian professional soccer player who plays as a goalkeeper for Newcastle Jets.
+Noah Paul James (born 14 February 2001) is an Australian professional soccer player who last played as a goalkeeper for Newcastle Jets.

 Club career

 Newcastle Jets

 James nearly featured as the substitute goalkeeper for Newcastle Jets in the 2018 A-League Grand Final, but was ineligible as he had not participated in the 2017–18 Y-League.

 James and Jack Simmons signed senior scholarship contracts with the Jets in October 2018.

 In July 2019, James was called up to the Australian under-20 side.

 James was injured for several months at the start of 2020 after rupturing ligaments in his hand.
 He made his A-League debut for the Jets in a win over Wellington Phoenix in the Jets' final game of the 2019–20 A-League, earning praise from coach Carl Robinson.

 Loan to Western Sydney Wanderers

 On 30 December 2020, James was loaned to Western Sydney Wanderers for the 2020–21 A-League after extending his Newcastle Jets' contract by 3 years.